miangoaren/miangoaren.github.io/_proteins/00045_ribozome.md

 </center>
 </div>

-La grandiosa plasticidad estructural del RNA, así como su capacidad catalítica son las bases de la teoría del mundo del RNA, la cual sugiere que antes de que existiera el DNA y las proteínas, existieron moléculas de RNA como portadoras de la información genética.
-El rRNA no es la única ribozima, gracias a la bioinformática se han detectado otras 14 ribozimas capaces de realizar distintas reacciones catalíticas.
+The remarkable structural plasticity of RNA, as well as its catalytic ability, are the foundations of the RNA world hypothesis, which suggests that before DNA and proteins existed, RNA molecules served as carriers of genetic information. rRNA is not the only ribozyme; thanks to bioinformatics, another 14 ribozymes capable of performing different catalytic reactions have been detected.

-Referencias:
+Refs:
 1. [The Ribosome Is a Ribozyme ](https://www.science.org/doi/10.1126/science.289.5481.878)
-2. Para saber más sobre el papel de las ribozimas en la evolucion: [Promiscuous Ribozymes and Their Proposed Role in Prebiotic Evolution](https://pubs.acs.org/doi/10.1021/acs.chemrev.9b00620)
+2. To learn more about the role of ribozimes in the evolution: [Promiscuous Ribozymes and Their Proposed Role in Prebiotic Evolution](https://pubs.acs.org/doi/10.1021/acs.chemrev.9b00620)
-3. Un ejemplo de como usar bioinfromatica para detectar ribozimas: [A widespread self-cleaving ribozyme class is revealed by bioinformatics](https://www.nature.com/articles/nchembio.1386)
+3. An example of how to detect ribozimes with bioinformatics: [A widespread self-cleaving ribozyme class is revealed by bioinformatics](https://www.nature.com/articles/nchembio.1386)